-As Ghostly Images enters its 14th year (our first tour was in August of 2003), we look back with pride on what we have accomplished.
+As Ghostly Images celebrates its 19th year (our first tour was in August of 2003), we look back with pride on what we have accomplished.
 We’re honored to have played host to many of the biggest names in the ghost hunting and paranormal communities as they visited our haunted sites.

 In 2008, Most Haunted Live from England, seen on the Travel Channel, visited Gettysburg to do a live seven-hour investigation at various sites.
 They were so excited by the activity at the Jennie Wade House that at the end of the night they proclaimed it the “most haunted site” in Gettysburg.

 That exposure has led to a stream of requests for time at our sites.
 Chip Coffey from “Paranormal State” and “Psychic Kids,” seen on A&E as well as John Zaffis, who hosts “Haunted Collector” on the SciFi channel, have honored us with visits while in town for appearances at paranormal conferences.
 Both of them were extremely professional and a pleasure to work with.

 2010 was a busy year.
 In April we had the opportunity to work with the Discovery Channel’s “Ghost Lab.”
 Brothers Barry and Brad Klinge, avid ghost hunters and paranormal lead investigators, spent hours at both the Jennie Wade House and the Homestead Orphanage.
 They performed a variety of experiments, trying to bring the spirits through to our side.
 Their efforts resulted in a number of EVP (electronic voice phenomenon) recordings and other unexplainable experiences.
 That was enough evidence for Brad to list the Jennie Wade House on his “10 Most Haunted List.”